Email Marketing

 • Avoid using default fonts.
 Instead, use brand-specific ones to make your email signature unique.

-Here’s how Brand24’s signature is unique.
-It provides links to their website too, and they’ve deliberately used green font color for it.
+Here’s how Maya Green’s signature is unique.
+It provides links to their website and one of their top calligraphy lessons on YouTube, and they’ve deliberately used orange color for the name and logos to stand out.

 Balance Signature Content and Design